gustavo-ar/gustavo-ar/README.md

 My name is Gustavo de Almeida Raphael.

-I'm currently working on IBM as an application developer.
+I'm currently working on Itau as a Software Engineer.

 I'm a helpful person and I can adapt to new environments quickly.